stockparfait/stockparfait/README.md

 This installs all the command line apps in your `${GOPATH}/bin` (run `go env GOPATH` to find out where your `GOPATH` is).
 The apps currently include:

-- [parfait-sharadar] - downloading financial data from Nasdaq Data Link [Sharadar US Equities and Fund Prices](https://data.nasdaq.com/databases/SFB/data) data (requires subscription).
+- [parfait-sharadar] - download financial data from Nasdaq Data Link [Sharadar US Equities and Fund Prices](https://data.nasdaq.com/databases/SFB/data) data (requires subscription).
-- [parfait-list] - listing raw data from the downloaded DB, primarily for debugging or data export and/or editing.
+- [parfait-list] - list raw data from the downloaded DB, primarily for debugging or data export and/or editing.
-- [parfait-import] - populating database from external CSV files, e.g. downloaded from TradingView.
+- [parfait-import] - populate database from external CSV files, e.g. downloaded from TradingView.
 The CSV format is compatible with `parfait-list` output, and in tandem these two apps allow for manual editing of the DB contents.